We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 |---|---|---|

-| Attachments | Allows supporting documents to be included | Scan PDFs of vouchers and schedules |
+| Attachments | Allows supporting documents to be included with the filing | Scan PDFs of vouchers, dividend statements and schedules |

-| Submission receipt | Proof of filing and time stamp | Save a PDF and print a copy |
+| Submission receipt | Proof of filing and timestamp | Save a PDF copy and print a backup |

-| Schedule generation | Ensures pages match the sa900 form structure | Use software that maps pages to the form |
+| Schedule generation | Ensures supplementary pages match the SA900 form structure | Use software that maps pages directly to HMRC’s format |

 Submitting the SA900 by post using the SA900 PDF